CraftyMoment/mmd_vam_import/README.md

 Ok, so recapping.
 First we extract from the MMD file all the information for each position/rotation for each frame for each bone, translate the names in the process and map them to bones in VAM.
 Then we iterate over this map and calculate the positions for the chest, then the shoulders (by adding the chest), then the elbows (by adding the shoulders), etc. We store it all and then convert it to VAM's json format.
 That's it!
 But, there's a catch.

 Turns out "combining" or "adding" rotations in 3 dimensions (aka.
 Euler angles) by elementary addition doesn't quite work.
 That is, the combination or sum of two vectors in 3 dimensions (10º,5º,3º) and (2º,5º,3º) is not (12º,10º,6º).
 In fact the math two combine two rotation vectors in 3 dimensions is pretty ugly, so to combine two rotations you need to use Quaternions.
+You multiply quaternions in reverse to add them.

 \- Quat-what???